 Naturally I perused mine while in the bathtub with some champagne several hours later.
 And as I chose the items that I might well buy, I pondered a little on the clothes and the models.

 I’ve talked before (in my Drop Dead Diva redacted post) about dressing for my size, about covering up and feeling self-conscious about my shape.
 Every less-than-perfect woman thinks about this.
 Shit, I’m sure even perfectly-shaped women think about it.
 But… when bigger, I tend to wear the baggiest, shapelessest gear I can find.
 I hide my scary curves under loose layers, vaguely conscious that I’m doing myself no favours, but unable to bring myself to allow my clothes to cling to my body in any way.

 Each time I’ve lost weight, I’ve dressed a bit differently.
 This time is no exception.
 Sure, I’m not wearing short shirts, or tucking things in, but I no longer feel compelled to wear shirts that almost come to my knees.
 I don’t wear anything clingy, but wear things with a few pleats or darts to taper them in some way.

 I guess I’ve always known that showing off your curves – even when they’re bigger than they should be – is more complimentary than burying them under layers.

 And as I flicked through the TS14+ catalogue, the whole ‘dressing for your shape’ thing became clearer.
 Even the attractive models looked better in some outfits than others.
 The funky shapeless drapes or layers did little to enhance the women’s shapes.
-Although… I barely noticed this until I came across the picture (to the right) of a model in a shorter and figure-hugging shirt and trousers.
+Although… I barely noticed this until I came across the picture of a model in a shorter and figure-hugging shirt and trousers.
 I flicked back then to the other pages and realised how much better she looked when she showed off her figure a little.